 Theoretical articles about Co-Intelligence Topics

-Since co-intelligence is intelligence which arises out of
+Since co-intelligence is intelligence which arises out of and

-and nurtures wholeness, and has
+nurtures wholeness, and has many

-around its many facets.
+its many facets.
 Linked below, with brief summary annotations,

 are key articles relating to some of these facets.
-This is a
+This is a new